Gandagana

-Gandagana" (განდაგანა) is a popular Georgian folk song and a traditional dance from the Adjara region.
-It's a significant piece of Georgian cultural heritage, often performed in a traditional dance style called Acharuli Gandagana.
+Gandagana (განდაგანა) is a popular Georgian folk song and a traditional dance from the Adjara region.
+It is a significant piece of Georgian cultural heritage, often performed in a traditional dance style called Acharuli Gandagana.

 Description

 The lyrics center on two lovers who are forced to separate by their families and societal conventions, expressing their unfulfilled longing and heartache.
 The haunting refrain "Tarnanani ninano" in the chorus is said to echo an "eternal farewell" between the lovers.
 It is an example of Georgian vocal polyphony, a musical tradition recognized as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.

 Versions

 "Gandagana" has gained immense modern popularity through various covers and remixes.